shannonsuhendra/brickBreaker/README.md

 	* Freeze Bricks
 * Clear all the bricks and WIN
 * You have 3 lives, lose them all and it's GAME OVER
-* Brick touches the linke and it's GAME OVER
+* Brick touches the line and it's GAME OVER

 ## Images
 <p float="left">